JZacharyG/ProofSchool/README.md

 The problem environment recognizes the following options (in square brackets after the `\begin{prob}`):

 - `space`/`nospace` will determine how much space is left after a problem.  `space` can be passed a length (e.g., `space=2in`), which will leave that much space below the problem for students to write their solution, or it may be passed a number (e.g., `space=2`), which will fill the available space on the page, in proportion to the numbers given (so if one problem is given `space=1` and another `space=2`, then the latter will be given twice as much space as the former).  `space` is equivalent to `space=1`, `nospace` is equivalent to `space=0pt`, and if neither is present, then a sensible default is used (equivalent to `nospace` if this problem contains subparts and `space` if not).
+- `spaces`/`nospaces` sets the default space for this problem and its subproblems (can still be explicitly overwritten by use `space` on the subproblem).
 - `points=n` displays the number of points that the question is worth at the beginning of the problem.
 - `columns=n`: typesets any subproblems of this problem in a grid with n columns.
-- `bonus`/`exciting`/`surprising`/`play`/`stop`/`discuss`/`calculator`: displays a little picture to the left of the problem number, to communicate in some way with the student.
-This picture is, respectively: a star, a pair of exclamation marks, an interrobang, a beach ball, a stop sign, a pair of speech bubbles, and an array of arithmetic operations.
-I'd love to add more, or give them more helpful names, if it would be helpful to you.
+- `bonus`/`exciting`/`surprising`/`play`/`stop`/`discuss`/`calculator`/`attention`/`check`: displays a little picture to the left of the problem number, to communicate in some way with the student.
+This picture is, respectively: a star, a pair of exclamation marks, an interrobang, a beach ball, a stop sign, a pair of speech bubbles, an array of arithmetic operations, a pointing hand, and a checkbox.
+I'd love to add more, or give them different names, if it would be helpful to you.
 - This environment is implemented as a enumerate-like environment using the `enumitem` package; any other options are just passed along to the underlying list (so for example, you can pass in  `start=23` to begin counting at 23).

 ### Headings